 PROJECT: We will use small trowels for planting and will use long handled pickers for collecting fruit.

 HIKING TIME: 2 to 2.5 hours (round trip)

 DIFFICULTY: Moderate; some elevation gain.
 Some steep drop-offs along the trail.

 WHAT TO BRING: Long pants, long sleeve shirt and shoes with good traction.
 Please review the suggested packing list.

-All weeding tools and gloves will be provided.
+All planting and collecting tools and gloves will be provided.

 - Drive to trailhead (~1 hour)

 - Hike to Makua overlook (~1/2 hour round trip, optional)

 - Load up trucks (~15 minutes)

 - Return drive to OANRP baseyard (~1 hour)